Francesco Lescai, Ph.D., EDBT

 Gerardo Acquaviva has a Bachelor degree in Biological Sciences awarded by the University of Bologna, with a thesis in microbiology entitled “The molecular mechanisms underlying the development of microbial biofilms”.

-He is currently enrolled in the Master’s degree in “Molecular biology and genetics” at the university of Pavia and has chosen an internship in Bioinformatics, a research area which has captured his interest.
+He graduated in the Master’s degree in “Molecular biology and genetics” at the university of Pavia with an internship in Bioinformatics, a research area which has captured his interest.

 Cezar Grigorean